percona/k8spsmdb-docs/docs/expose.md

 # Exposing cluster

 The Operator provides entry points for accessing the database by client applications in several scenarios.
-In either way the cluster is exposed with regular Kubernetes [Service objects](https://kubernetes.io/docs/concepts/services-networking/service/), configured by the Operator.
+In either way the cluster is exposed with regular Kubernetes [Service objects  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/services-networking/service/), configured by the Operator.

 This document describes the usage of [Custom Resource manifest options](operator.md) to expose the clusters deployed with the Operator.